diallab/diallab.github.io/_authors/Sunkyung Lee.md

 <hr>

 ## Biography
-I am a graduate student (M.S.) at Department of Articifical Intelligence, Sungkyunkwan University (SKKU), Korea.<br>
+I am a graduate student (Ph.D.) at Department of Artificial Intelligence, Sungkyunkwan University (SKKU), Korea.<br>
-I received my B.S. degree in Global Economics and Software at SKKU, Korea in 2021.
+I received my M.S. degree in Artificial Intelligence at SKKU, Korea, in 2023.
+Before that, I received my B.S. degree in Global Economics and Software at SKKU, Korea, in 2021.

 ## Contact
 **Mail**: sk1027@g.skku.edu